Eating a diet heavy on processed foods is the quickest way to surrender good health and get sick, fat or both.

 If you buy a granola bar, you might think oats and puffed rice, nuts, raisins, honey, and whatever else would be pretty healthy.

-Artificial flavor is considered proprietary, and manufacturers don’t have to list ingredients for it, but you can bet it’s a chemical cocktail developed to yield that special flavor so you’ll buy the product again.
+Artificial flavor is considered proprietary, and manufacturers don’t have to list ingredients for it, but you can bet it’s a chemical cocktail developed to yield that special flavor so that you’ll buy the product again.

 Additives and chemicals serve specific purposes: imparting the desired color; preservation; creating a certain texture, etc.

 All food additives are supposedly safe for consumption (1), but keep in mind personal opinions might differ from federal regulatory agencies.
 Some are considered “safe until proven otherwise”.

 2. Plenty of Refined Carbs

 Most processed foods are high in refined carbohydrates.
 While nutritional experts argue about whether or not copious quantities of carbs belong in a healthy diet, everybody seems to agree carbs are best taken from whole food sources.

 Simple carbs like those in refined foods are broken down quickly in the digestive system, spiking blood sugar and insulin levels.
 Cravings hit a couple of hours up the road when the blood sugar roller coaster hits the low spot.

 3. Low in Nutrients and Fiber